CiscoDevNet/intersight-powershell/docs/Initialize-IntersightComputeStoragePhysicalDriveOperation.md

 ```

 ### -AdminAction
-Administrative actions that can be performed on the Storage Physical Drives.\n* `None` - No action on the selected Storage Physical Drives.\n* `SetJbod` - Set Jbod action state on the selected Storage Physical Drives.\n* `SetUnconfiguredGood` - Set Unconfigured Good action state on the selected Storage Physical Drives.
+Administrative actions that can be performed on the Storage Physical Drives.\n* `None` - No action on the selected Storage Physical Drives.\n* `SetJbod` - Set Jbod action state on the selected Storage Physical Drives.\n* `SetUnconfiguredGood` - Set Unconfigured Good action state on the selected Storage Physical Drives.\n* `Erase` - Set Erase action state on the selected Storage Controller.

 ```yaml
 Type: ComputeStoragePhysicalDriveOperation.AdminActionEnum